chloe-smile/lovecalc/README.md

 # lovecalc
-love calculator with poorly-written code used on terminal line or any other python runner. tba- html/JS support + UI & wording around values greater than 100%
+love calculator with poorly-written code used on terminal line or any other python runner. tba- html/JS support + UI & working around values greater than 100%